Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/samples/Sample0Auth.md

 ## Shared Access Signature (SAS)

-A shared access signature allows administrators to delegate granular access to an Azure table without sharing the access key directly.
+A shared access signature allows administrators to delegate granular access to an Azure Table without sharing the access key directly.
 You can control what resources the client may access, what permissions they have on those resources, and how long the SAS is valid, among other parameters.
 It relies on your account access keys and other parameters to produce an encrypted signature string